corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/corda5-network-troubleshooting/index.md

 ## ERROR: The Compose file is invalid

-If you see the below error while trying to use `docker-compose` with your generated `.yaml` config file, it is likely you have an old version of Docker.
+If you see this error while trying to use `docker-compose` with your generated `.yaml` config file, you may have an old version of Docker.
 Try to upgrade.

 ```